 Club Contact Details

 Allowing free play all the time except right after eating is fine, but walking your Pyrenean Mastiff puppy can be harmful if the distance is not increased slowly.
-Extra-large breed puppies grow rapidly and their bones are soft and take a long time to harden and mature.
+Extra-large-breed puppies grow rapidly, and their bones are soft and take a long time to harden and mature.
 You also want to be sure that you try to walk them on soil or unpaved paths, if at all possible.
 Concrete is hard on their joints.
-Options for exercise include play time in the backyard, preferably fenced, or taken for walks several times a day.
+Options for exercise include play time in the backyard, preferably fenced, or being taken for walks several times a day.
 Pyrenean Mastiffs are a relatively calm breed, but they do need their exercise to remain mentally and physically fit.

 Recommended Health Tests From Parent Club

 While the origin of the Pyrenean Mastiff is not clearly known, it is generally accepted that the breed is descended from molosser dogs brought from Sumeria and Assyria to Spain by the Phoenicians some 3,000 years ago.
 Due to the remoteness of the various areas of the Pyrenees Mountains and the rest of the region now known as Spain, the original molosser dogs developed divergently by region into several livestock guardian breeds, the Pyrenean Mastiff, the Spanish Mastiff, and the breed most closely related to the Pyrenean Mastiff, the Pyrenean Mountain Dog, which is also known as the Great Pyrenees.